 We retired a few years ago from Seattle.
 Bought 127 acres in Central Washington in 2000.
 Spent 17 years working building nice ranch house in our spare time.
 We have travelled through the globe now we want to be settled and take more road trips throughout the US and would like to share with other travellers.

-Photography and working on vintage vehicles.
+Photography and working ranch.

 Cows and horses now.